probabl-ai/skore/sphinx/user_guide/index.rst

 building blocks and provides **structured artifacts** that store the information that matters for your particular use case.
-It minimizes unnecessary overhead spent mired in busy work, such as navigating through documentation, by streamlining the exploration process. `skore` reduces the amount of code required to show the information that matters, removing boilerplate code and making your project easier to understand and maintain.
+It minimizes unnecessary overhead spent mired in busy work, such as navigating through documentation, thereby streamlining the exploration process. `skore` reduces the amount of code required to show the information that matters, removing boilerplate code and making your project easier to understand and maintain.
 Finally, `skore` provides a way to store these structured artifacts in a project, allowing you to